dohomi/react-hook-form-mui/README.md

 ### Changelog

+* 3.2.0 New props `showCheckbox` on MultiSelect field and minor improvements.
 * 3.1.5 Update dependencies and fix peer
 * 3.1.4 Improve error color on checkbox
 * 3.1 Add SwitchElement component